 - 1. Trends, Opportunities & Market Factors

 - 2. Long Range Employment Forecast (Demand)

 - 3. Buildable Land Inventory (Supply)

-- 4. Policy Alternatives
+- 4. Community Choices (Comprehensive Plan proposals to meet employment land needs)

 This report is Section 1 and provides a review of national, regional, and local employment trends, opportunities and market factors.
-This report documents existing conditions and current trends in employment that will serve as a basis for the future employment forecast.
+The report documents existing conditions and current trends in employment that will serve as a basis for the future employment forecast.